Spectrum-Aware Debiasing: A Modern Inference Framework with Applications to Principal Components Regression

 \subsection{Fixed-point equation}

-Recall our discussion from Section \ref{RIDint}.
-We study the regularized estimator $\boldsymbol{\hat{\beta}}$ by introducing a more tractable surrogate $\boldsymbol{\hat{\beta}}^t$.
-Later we will see that we construct this surrogate using an iterative algorithmic scheme known as Vector Approximate Message Passing algorithm (VAMP) \cite{rangan2019vector}.
+Our general approach to study the regularized estimator $\boldsymbol{\hat{\beta}}$ is by introducing a more tractable surrogate $\boldsymbol{\hat{\beta}}^t$.
+As detailed in the Appendix, \Cref{section:asympchar}, we construct this surrogate using an iterative algorithmic scheme known as Vector Approximate Message Passing algorithm (VAMP) \cite{rangan2019vector}.
 Thus to study the surrogate, one needs to study the VAMP algorithm carefully.
 One can describe the properties of this algorithm using a system of fixed point equations in four variables.
 We use $\gamma_*, \eta_*, \taustar, \tau_{**}, \in(0,+\infty)$ to denote these variables, and define the system here:

 where $\Zs\sim N(0,1)$ is independent of $\Xstar$.
 We remind the reader that $x\mapsto \operatorname{Prox}_{\gamma_*^{-1} h}^{\prime}(x)$ is well-defined on $\R$ by the extension described in \Cref{Extend}.